rramos/rramos.github.io.src/source/_posts/Created-rramos-github-io.md

 * Node
 * Git

-Well, git i allready have since a clonned the repo, node must be installed be it must be the legacy since i'm using Ubuntu Xenial.
+Well, git i allready have since a clonned the repo.
+Node must be installed, but since i'm using Ubuntu Xenial i need to install the legacy one.

 ```
 sudo apt install nodejs-legacy